Facility Management Best Practices

 Communication is Key

 One of the more common causes of problems in any organisation—especially a large organisation—is miscommunication, a lack of communication, or just plain no communication, and anyone looking to provide full facilities management is not exempt from this.
 This is extremely important when speaking about facility management best practices.

 Managers should constantly be working to communicate to all relevant parts of the organisation how they can add value to the brand and bring down the overall costs of running things.
-For larger organisations, software can help to enable more frictionless communication (more on that shortly).
+For larger organisations, the software can help to enable more frictionless communication (more on that shortly).

 One thing that is often overlooked in this respect is standardisation.
 If different branches or departments are using different systems to communicate internally, it makes open communications between those branches and departments considerably more difficult.
-Keeping the entire organisation on a system that is the same regardless of department will remove much of this friction.
+Keeping the entire organisation on a system that is the same regardless of the department will remove much of this friction..

 Distinguish but Don’t Neglect